nibeon/my-cv/junior_frontend_developer_cv_en.md

 - i can using some html template engines such as pug/jade, mustache or EJS.

 ### CSS
-- I prefer to use PureCSS framework but can use Bootstrap too;
+- I prefer to use PureCSS or SpectreCSS but can use Bootstrap too;
 - I know basic of LESS preprocessor;
 - I can using flexbox.